lizageorge/my-Stanford-Summer-Sessions/Clientside Internet Technology - CS 193C/Notes/7-14; Intro to Javascript!.md

 ### JS as a Language
 - Things about JS that suck
 	- there aren't any amazing debuggers, just browsers that weren't designed for development.
 Errors only show up in the console,
+		- ** a note about debuggin on browsers; just like you should be testing your code on different major browsers, you also have to learn to debug on the different browsers
+		- ** you can help work with the debuggers by using `console.log`, `console.info`, and `console.debug` to show different information in the console (lecture 6). you can also use the script window to use the actual debugging tools
 	- Error are not always very clear, and could come from just about anywhere (HTML/CSS/JS)
 	- especially bc JS is very flexible
 		- not typed language